thjhweb/ship-wreck2/content/photogrammetrys/abercastle-field-school-photogrammetry.md

     photogrammetry_model: /images/prop-boss.glb
     template: photogrammetry-page-items
     photo_for_model: /images/Screenshot 2021-06-08 at 16.13.14.png
-    photogrammetry_description: |
+    photogrammetry_description: >
+      The bollards were originally fixed on the top deck (shown circled blue on plan above)

-      *   Fuji X-T2 12mm lens ISO 640 f/2.8 1/250th of a second
+      Fuji X-T2 12mm lens ISO 640 f/2.8 1/250th of a second

-      *   Started taking pictures at 12.58 250 photographs in 6 minutes

-      *   Saved as RAW total 11.6 GB - as JPG total 1.72 GB

-      *   Converted to JPEGS and white balanced in Photoshop
+      Started taking pictures at 12.58 250 photographs in 6 minutes and saved as RAW total 11.6 GB - as JPG total 1.72 GB.
+Converted to JPEGS and white balanced in Photoshop

-      *   In Agisoft - aligned 248 cameras in 6 chunks with 485,000 points
+      In Agisoft - aligned 248 cameras in 6 chunks with 485,000 points .
+Took

-      *   Took around 4 days
+      around 4 days
   - template: photogrammetry-page-items
     photogrammetry_item_title: Twin Bollards wrapped in cable
     photogrammetry_description: >